phuong0111/terminal-setup/README.md

 4. Clones additional plugin repositories
 5. Backs up your existing `.zshrc` configuration
 6. Updates `.zshrc` with new plugins and theme settings
+7. Sources the updated configuration to apply changes immediately

 ## Configuration Changes